martinhbramwell/gspread_HelloOAuthWorld/README.md

 We create a shadow directory holding the secluded execution environment for our project.

-    mkvirtualenv gspread_HelloOAuthWorld
+    mkvirtualenv hiOAWorld

-Notice that your execution prompt is now prefixed with `(gspread_HelloOAuthWorld)`.
+Notice that your execution prompt is now prefixed with `(hiOAWorld)`.
 Check if the execution path is now self-contained.
-You should see numerous references to a directory `/home/yourself/.python_virtual_environments/gspread_HelloOAuthWorld/`
+You should see numerous references to a directory `/home/yourself/.python_virtual_environments/hiOAWorld/`

     python -c "import sys; print sys.path"